Nico Hoerner Preview, Player Props: Cubs vs. Rockies

 Nico Hoerner At The Plate

-- Hoerner has an OPS of .732, fueled by an OBP of .341 and a team-best slugging percentage of .391 this season.
+- Hoerner leads Chicago with a slugging percentage of .390, fueled by 39 extra-base hits.

-- He ranks 20th in batting average, 44th in on base percentage, and 117th in slugging among the qualified hitters in MLB action.
+- Among qualifying batters in baseball, he ranks 20th in batting average, 45th in on-base percentage, and 117th in slugging.

-- Hoerner will look to extend his six-game hitting streak.
-He's batting .300 in his last outings.
+- Hoerner enters this game on a seven-game hitting streak.
+In his last outings, he's hitting .300.

-- Looking at the 134 games he has played this season, he's homered in nine of them (6.7%), and in 1.5% of his trips to the plate.
+- He has gone deep in nine games this year (6.7%), homering in 1.5% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.